Falardeau est mort: Salut Poète !

 Mon pays c’est l’apocalypse !
 Trop hot ce film sur la survie post-apocalyptique.

-C’est un aperçu de Tête blanche, le tout nouveau court de Patrick Boivin, de chez Woolf + Lapin, qui aura sa première mondiale au Festival du nouveau cinéma le 9 octobre prochain.
+C’est un aperçu de Tête blanche/White, le tout nouveau court de Patrick Boivin, de chez Woolf + Lapin, qui aura sa première mondiale au Festival du nouveau cinéma le 9 octobre prochain.
 Le programme de la soirée comprend trois films présentés dans le programme Short Cuts Canada du Festival international du film de Toronto.
 En plus de plusieurs autres courts, dont Danse macabre de Piedro Pires, d’après un concept de Robert Lepage.
 La soirée marquera aussi les dix ans de Prends ça court !

 Coeur de Pirate Nominated